WebAssembly/threads/proposals/threads/Overview.md

   * `i32.wait`: load i32 value, compare to expected (as `i32`), and wait for wake at same address
   * `i64.wait`: load i64 value, compare to expected (as `i64`), and wait for wake at same address

-For the web embedding, this is equivalent in behavior to executing the following:
+For the web embedding, `i32.wait` is equivalent in behavior to executing the following:

 1. Let `memory` be a `WebAssembly.Memory` object for this module.
 1. Let `buffer` be `memory`([`Get`][](`memory`, `"buffer"`)).